k27dong/k27dong.github.io/README.md

 # k27dong.github.io
 it's a <a href="https://ke-fan.me">blog</a>

+## Oct.
+15 Update:
+- now can pin post to the top

 ## Jun.
 4 Update
 - added supports for emojis
 - fixed a bug where the reading time estimation is not displayed correctly